 In the event a company, entity or person on one of the lists appears to match a potential party in an export transaction, additional due diligence is required before proceeding.
 Depending on which list the match was found, a match indicates either: there is a strict export prohibition; a specific license requirement; or the presence of a “red flag.”
 Prior to taking any further actions, you should consult the requirements of the specific list on which the company, entity or person is identified by reviewing the webpage of the agency responsible for the list.
-The Office of Export Control can be helpful in navigating the BIS website and lists described therein.
+The Office of Trade Compliance can be helpful in navigating the BIS website and lists described therein.

 The Foreign Corrupt Practices Act (FCPA) was enacted for the purpose of making it unlawful for certain classes of persons and entities to make payments to foreign governmental officials to assist in obtaining or retaining business.
 Note that in certain countries, officials at universities and executives at companies can be government officials.
 In such cases, payments and gifts to such individuals can be governed by FCPA rules.
 The U.S. Department of Justice has issued A Resource Guide to the U.S. Foreign Corrupt Practices Act.
 The guide includes a summary of the statutory requirements, hypothetical examples and addresses a wide variety of topics.
 See Policy 05-02-18 Attachment A for definitions, scope, and detailed policy requirements related to compliance with the Foreign Corrupt Practices Act.